RFP2212-Toy-Story/atelier/README.md

   - `npm run client-dev`
 You should now be able to access the client application at the location you set for your server `.env` file.

-# Running ESLint
+# Running ESLint:
-- In the project root run the command `npx eslint .` to show all current errors and warnings
+- you may run the command `npx eslint .` in the project root to show all current issues
-- To specifically dignore ESLint's opinion about a given line, add the comment `// eslint-disable-line`
+- to specifically dignore ESLint's opinion about a given line, add the comment `// eslint-disable-line`
   - EG `const forFutureUse = require('package-name'); // esline-disable-line`
+- when you commit code locally, ESLint will automatically check your code and may prevent the commit
+  - you may intentionally override this with the command `git commit --no-verify`